Chart Color Schemes

 Infrastructure

-Wodonga has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Wodonga has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 26 such projects that are expected to impact the area.
-Notable projects include The Quarter - Mixed Use Development, Brockley Street Bridge Replacement, Mann Central Shopping Complex Stage 2, and Junction Place Urban Renewal Precinct.
-The following list details those considered most relevant:.
+The performance of a region is significantly impacted by changes in local infrastructure.
+AreaSearch has identified 26 projects likely to influence this area.
+Notable initiatives include Mann Central Shopping Complex Stage 2, Junction Place Urban Renewal Precinct, House Creek Precinct Housing, and Oddies Creek Splash Park.
+The following list details those projected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.